-This appendix describes Document Type Definitions and XML schemas for Deployment Descriptors from previous versions of the Java EE specification.
-All Jakarta EE products are required to support these DTDs and schemas as well as the schemas specified in this version of the specification.
-This ensures that applications written to previous versions of this specification can be deployed on products supporting the current version of this specification.
-In addition, there are no restrictions on mixing versions of deployment descriptors in a single application; any combination of valid deployment descriptor versions must be supported.
+This appendix describes Document Type Definitions (DTDs) and XML schemas for Deployment Descriptors from previous versions of the Java[TM] EE and Jakarta[TM] EE specifications.
+All Jakarta EE 9 products are required to support the DTDs and schemas specified by Jakarta EE 8, as well as the schemas specified in this version of the specification.
+This ensures that applications written to the previous version of the Jakarta EE specification can be deployed on products supporting the current version of this specification.
+Support for versions of DTDs and schemas prior to Jakarta EE 8 is optional.
+In addition, there are no restrictions on mixing versions of supported deployment descriptors in a single application; any combination of valid deployment descriptor versions must be supported.